-- Gordon Ramsay Hell’s Kitchen (Caesars Palace, New American, 💰💰💰) – Opt for their prix fixe menu that includes their famous Beef Wellington.
-Don’t forget to add foie gras.
-It’s worth it.
+- Gordon Ramsay Hell’s Kitchen (Caesars Palace, New American, 💰💰💰) – Opt for their prix fixe menu, including their famous Beef Wellington.
+Adding foie gras is worth it.

 - Bazaar Meat (SLS, Steakhouses, 💰💰💰💰) – Get a group together and order the whole suckling pig.
-At $540, you must order it a couple of days in advance, and it will feed about 6 people.
-It’s one of the best restaurants Las Vegas strip as has to offer and they also have a tasting menu.
+At $540, you must order it days in advance, and it will feed six people.
+It’s one of the best restaurants the Las Vegas strip has to offer.

-- Bacchanal Buffet (Caesars Palace, Buffets, 💰💰💰) – When making a list of the best Las Vegas food on the strip, you have to include some buffets.
-This is the biggest buffet in buffet history and often noted as the best buffet in Las Vegas.
-With over 500 items to choose from, this is a feast of epic proportions.
-Take a lap around the place before committing to anything.
+- Bacchanal Buffet (Caesars Palace, Buffets, 💰💰💰) – When listing the best Las Vegas food on the strip, you must include buffets.
+This is the biggest buffet in buffet history.
+With over 500 items, this is a feast of epic proportions.

-- Nobu (Caesars Palace, Japanese, 💰💰💰💰) – Sure, they’re located in most major cities, but this location touts the most expansive menu of any Nobu around.
-They put miso marinated black cod on the culinary map, and there’s a reason why it’s still the standard.
+- Nobu (Caesars Palace, Japanese, 💰💰💰💰) – They’re located in most major cities, but this location touts the most expansive menu of any Nobu.
+They put miso-marinated black cod on the culinary map and why it’s still the standard.

-- Tacos El Gordo (The Strip, Mexican, 💰) – Just north of the strip on Las Vegas Blvd.
-Definitely the busiest restaurant in Las Vegas after 2am, and the adobada is what keeps everyone coming back.
-It’s also one of the best places to eat in Las Vegas on a budget.
-They have a new location just south of the strip now too.
+- Tacos El Gordo (The Strip, Mexican, 💰) – The busiest restaurant in Vegas after 2 a.m., and one of the best places to eat in Las Vegas on a budget.
+The Adobada keeps everyone coming back.

-- Yardbird & Southern Table (Venetian, Southern, 💰💰) – You’ll probably never spend more for fried chicken in your life, but you’ll know why it’s a Las Vegas must eat.
+- Yardbird & Southern Table (Venetian, Southern, 💰💰) – You’ll probably never spend more on fried chicken, but you’ll learn why it’s a Las Vegas must-eat.

-- Bouchon (Venetian, French, 💰💰💰) – Thomas Keller offers a fantastic brunch and the “Poulet et des Gaufres” (roasted chicken with bacon-chive waffle, maple syrup, Tahitian vanilla bean butter & sauce Chasseur) guarantees that you will have an awesome day.
-You can also swing by Bouchon Bakery if you just want to grab some coffee and pastries.
+- Bouchon (Venetian, French, 💰💰💰) – Thomas Keller offers a fantastic brunch, and the “Poulet et des Gaufres” guarantees that you will have an awesome day.

 The Strip (South)